Assessments

 Wouldn’t it be helpful to gain clarity about whether ADHD, autism, dyslexia, dyscalculia, or giftedness may be relevant before committing to a full diagnostic assessment?

-At PsychWell, our process is designed to be thoughtful, staged, and transparent so families may feel informed and confident at every step, without unnecessary cost or overwhelm.
+At PsychWell, our process is built to be clear, staged, and transparent, so families may feel informed and confident at each step of the journey, without unnecessary cost or overwhelm.

 Discovery call

-A brief, welcoming conversation to explore your concerns, address any questions, and determine whether proceeding with an assessment pathway may be appropriate.
+A brief, no-obligation conversation designed to understand your concerns, answer any questions, and explore whether an assessment pathway may be appropriate.

 Initial consultation

-A detailed clinical session that includes screening measures, observation, and discussion.
-This step may help to clarify whether a full assessment is indicated.
+A detailed clinical session that draws on screening measures, observation, and discussion to help determine whether proceeding to a full assessment may be indicated.

 Comprehensive assessment